-13. Managing allegations made against members of staff or volunteers
+13. Managing allegations made against teachers, including supply teachers, other staff, volunteers and contractors

-The school will follow the SSCB Arrangements for Managing Allegations of Abuse Against People Who Work With Children or Those Who Are in A Position of Trust if an allegation is made against an adult in a position of trust.
+The school will follow the SSP Arrangements for Managing Allegations of Abuse Against People Who Work With Children or Those Who Are in A Position of Trust if an allegation is made against an adult in a position of trust.